 As we begin to reopen Rush University Medical Center for elective procedures and in-person care, we are putting your safety first.
 For information about COVID-19, see the latest updates.
 Rush accepts donations to support our response effort, staff, and patients and families.

 Lumbar Degenerative Spondylolisthesis Treatment Study

 The LimiFlex™ Clinical Trial is a prospective, concurrently controlled, multi-center study to evaluate the safety and effectiveness of decompression and stabilization with the Empirical Spine LimiFlex™ Paraspinous Tension Band compared to decompression and transforaminal lumbar interbody fusion (TLIF) with concomitant posterolateral fusion (PLF) for the treatment of lumbar degenerative spondylolisthesis (Grade I per Meyerding classification) with spinal stenosis.
-Clinical trial sites will enroll solely LimiFlex subjects or solely TLIF/PLF subjects.
+We are currently only enrolling patients for solely TLIF/PLF subject.

 In order to participate you must meet the following criteria:

 Have lumbar degenerative spondylolisthesis (Grade I per Meyerding classification), at one level from L1 to S1, with radiographic confirmation using X-ray.

 - Grade I spondylolisthesis per Meyerding classification includes up to 25% anterior translation of a vertebra relative to the superior endplate of the subjacent vertebra at the index level.
 A patient is considered to have spondylolisthesis with a minimum 10% anterolisthesis at the affected level in a lateral x-ray image.

 Have lumbar spinal stenosis, at the level diagnosed with degenerative spondylolisthesis, and confirmed radiographically using CT or MRI.